 Plagiarism is the unethical and illegal act of passing off somebody else’s creative work as your own.
 However, when we talk about content plagiarism we’re specifically talking about copying SEO web content like blog posts and articles.

-This is done in an attempt to scale up content production without doing the work required.
 SEO growth content is, in part, a numbers game; you need to produce a lot of content to grow your backlinks and domain authority over a long-term campaign.
-This is a lot of work, and honest marketers might outsource their growth content to a third party like an SEO agency or a freelancer.
+It is tempting to scale up production by plagiarizing without doing the work required.

-Once they do, they’re opening themselves up to a network of global talent.
-But amongst that, there are content plagiarists looking to churn out decent-looking work and get paid before their clients realize what’s happened.
+• Some marketers will choose to outsource the work, but that opens up the risk of hiring content plagiarists looking to churn out decent-looking work and get paid before their clients realize what’s happened.

 There are three main kinds of content plagiarism you need to be aware of.
 Let’s take a look.